BirdVox/bv_context_adaptation/progress.md

 18. [PENDING 8] Predict PCEN convnets with adaptive threshold with data augmentation on clips.
 Parallelize over units (6) and trials (10).

-29. [READY] Predict PCEN convnets with adaptive threshold without data augmentation on full nights.
+19. [READY] Predict PCEN convnets with adaptive threshold without data augmentation on full nights.
 Parallelize over units (6) and trials (10).

-21. [PENDING 7] Predict PCEN convnets with adaptive threshold with data augmentation excepting noise on full nights.
+20. [READY] Predict PCEN convnets with adaptive threshold with data augmentation excepting noise on full nights.
 Parallelize over units (6) and trials (10).

-22. [PENDING 8] Predict PCEN convnets with adaptive threshold with data augmentation on full nights.
+21. [READY] Predict PCEN convnets with adaptive threshold with data augmentation on full nights.
 Parallelize over units (6) and trials (10).